 Baltimore features world-class dining, in addition to a plethora of family-friendly restaurants, cafes and eateries.
 Children of all ages can enjoy smaller plates, inventive kid-friendly dishes, hands-on activities and play areas at several popular restaurants in the Inner Harbor and throughout Baltimore’s many charming neighborhoods.
 From unique and delicious kids’ menus, to items like build-your-own sundaes and pizza, as well as interactive and educational touchscreens for kids to play with, there are a variety of fun things at our restaurants that will keep kids entertained while the whole family enjoys a delicious and memorable meal.

 Experience Family Fun for Less

 Visit Baltimore offers exciting and affordable ways to visit many of our top-notch attractions located in the Inner Harbor and beyond.
 The Harbor Pass offers discounted admission to four attractions of the visitor’s choosing.
 There are four options, which include different combinations of the following attractions: the National Aquarium, the Top of the World Observation Level, Port Discovery Children’s Museum, the Babe Ruth Birthplace Museum, the American Visionary Art Museum and the Reginald F. Lewis Museum of Maryland African American History & Culture.
-The Legends and Legacies Heritage Pass offers discounted admission (a 20% savings) to Baltimore’s three most celebrated African American attractions – the Reginald F. Lewis Museum, the National Great Blacks In Wax Museum and the Frederick Douglass-Isaac Myers Maritime Park.
-Find more information about both passes here.
-Both can be purchased at the Baltimore Visitor Center, by phone or online.
+The Legends and Legacies Heritage Pass offers discounted admission to Baltimore’s three most celebrated African American attractions–the Reginald F. Lewis Museum, the National Great Blacks In Wax Museum and the Frederick Douglass-Isaac Myers Maritime Park--plus discounts on many other attractions, shops and restaurants that celebrate our African American heritage.